enzo-project/enzo-e/doc/source/design/design-flux.rst

 We assume fluxes for all conserved fields are provided by the hydrodynamics solver along all required block faces at each time step.

-.. note:: As this is a working document, specific requirements are
-          expected to be added, modified, or shifted between layers as needed.

 Method requirements
 ===================